 Three UK are bound by Regulation 5a pf the Privacy and Electronic Communications Regulations to explain exactly how many people were affected and what they are doing to respond to the issue at hand.
-The same regulation requires Three UK to inform those users who have been affected by the breach ‘without undue delay’, which, at the time of writing, has not yet happened.

 “We are aware of an incident concerning 3 Mobile and will be assessing the information provided.”

 If you’ve been affected by this data breach or a similar one then we may be able to help you claim compensation – get in touch by starting a chat in the bottom right corner, calling us directly on 0151 242 9035 ,or sending us a message using the contact form below.